 Ingredients: fresh milk, non-fat milk powder, salt, calcium chlorate, rennet, lysozyme, Lactococcus lactis cremoris, Lactococcus lactis diacetyl, Leuconostoc mesenteroides

 Strikingly, most domestic companies that actually produce cheese in China are small, often privately owned, enterprises.
 There is Qishi (Inner Mongolia), China’s first producer of Mozzarella, but the most interesting case is no doubt Le Fromager de Pekin, a company set up by a Chinese, Liu Yang, who learned making cheese in France.
 Liu spent 7 years in France studying the language, business administration and cheese making.
 Upon his return to China in 2007, he stumbled through careers in translation and IT sales before opening Le Fromager de Pekin, which sells about 5300 pounds of cheese a year.
 Although Liu’s mission is to promote cheese to fellow Chinese, almost all of his clients are expatriates living in Beijing.
 Still, he’s convinced that will change.
 Watch this video report about his activities.

-Case study: Golden Valley: Gouda as only a Dutchman can make it
+Case study: Yellow Valley: Gouda as only a Dutchman can make it

 When Marc de Ruiter’s Yellow Valley business opened up in 2004, it was the first fair trade Gouda cheese producer in China.
 Known by almost half the expat population in Beijing.
 Here is a video impression from 2009.